 The focus in the development of the key visual was on the visualization of acoustics.
-For this purpose, the two designers Sebastiaan Cator and Gabriel Bach developed a music visualization software that is capable of converting 20 minutes of radio jingles into colors.
-The software generates - based on different parameters of the music - in realtime a variety of video and image material that resembles fluids flowing into each other.
-The result is dynamic key visuals that correspond to the different tone sequences of the jingles and consequently also differ from each other graphically.
+For this purpose, the two designers Sebastiaan Cator and Gabriel Bach developed music visualization software that is capable of converting 20 minutes of radio jingles into colors.
+The software generates - based on various parameters of the music - a variety of video and visuals in real time, reminiscent of fluids flowing into each other.
+The result is dynamic key visuals that correspond to the different sound sequences of the jingles and consequently also differ from each other graphically.

 The campaign was accompanied by articles in 20 Minuten print and online.
-Valérie Henzen, Head of Product Management at 20Minuten: "20 Minuten Radio has had a successful launch and, thanks to the teaser campaign, has brought the community closer to the new brand.
+Valérie Henzen, Head of Product Management at 20Minuten: "20 Minuten Radio got off to a successful start and, thanks to the teaser campaign, brought the community closer to the new brand.
 Now we are looking forward to the further implementations in the coming weeks."

-Responsible for 20 minutesValérie Henzen, Marco Gasser, Sven Ruoss, Marc Jäggi.
+Responsible at 20 minutesValérie Henzen, Marco Gasser, Sven Ruoss, Marc Jäggi.
 Responsible agency: Rod Communication.
 Music Visualization: Sebastiaan Cator, Gabriel Bach.
 Playout of online advertising media: tSocial.
 Lithography: Blue Horizon.